dinesh4444/computer-vision/README.md

 - The process of detection involves detecting sharp edges in the image and producing a binary image as the output.
 Typically, we draw white lines on a black background to indicate those edges.

-#### Types of edge setection
+#### Types of edge selection
 - Sobel Edge filters (Sobal x and Sobal Y)
 - Scharr edge Filters
 - Laplacian Filters

 #### Sobel Edge Filter
-- The sobel operator computes an approximation od the gradient of an image intensity function. it depends on first order derivatives.
+- The sobel operator computes an approximation of the gradient of an image intensity function. it depends on first order derivatives.
 - Demerits : signal to noise ratio, not accurate results and discontinuity. cv2.Sobel(src, dst, ddepth, dx, dy)

-#### Scharr Edhe Filter
+#### Scharr Edge Filter
 - The scharr operator is belived to give better results than sobel. the scharr operator is dependent on first order derivatives. cv2.Scharr(src, dst, ddepth, dx, dy)